Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/arma-3.md

 description: Arma 3 dedicated server with SteamCMD and workshop preset sync.
 ---

 This image installs the Arma 3 dedicated server through SteamCMD and can download workshop mods from an HTML preset at startup.
-You usually need a Steam account that owns the server DLC, not anonymous login.
+SteamCMD needs a Steam account that owns the server DLC.
+Anonymous login does not work.

 :::note[Before you start]
 - Keep separate folders for server files, configs, profiles, and cache (see Data folders below)